Skip to main content

 suggestions: {

-/* This setting will submit a query whenever the the search field value changes */
+/* Submits a query whenever the search field value changes */

 triggersSearch: true,

-/* After how many characters search results should be triggered */
+/* Minimum characters before results are triggered */

 minChars: 3